Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts: Preliminaries

-\textbf{Kolmogorov complexity.} In this section we recall the main definitions of the theory of Kolmogorov complexity.
 Let $U$ be a (partial) computable function.
 The complexity of $x$ with respect to the description method $U$ is defined as

+where $|p|$ stands for the length of the binary string $p$.
 If there is no $p$ such that $U(p) = x$, we assume that $\CK_U(x)=\infty$.
-Here $U$ is understood as a programming language; $p$ is a program that prints $x$; the complexity of $x$ is the length of (one of) the shortest programs $p$ that generate $x$ (on the empty input).
+Here $U$ is understood as a programming language; $p$ is a program that prints $x$; the complexity of $x$ is the length of (one of) the shortest programs $p$ that generate $x$.

 The obvious problem with this definition is its dependence on $U$.
-The theory of Kolmogorov complexity becomes possible due to the invariance theorem:
+The theory of Kolmogorov complexity becomes possible due to the following invariance theorem. \begin{theorem}[Kolmogorov, \cite{kolmogorov-three-approaches}]